TNT (American TV channel): Shift towards drama

-Former TNT logo, used from June 12, 2001, to January 29, 2016, the current logo is loosely based on this design.
+Former TNT logo, used from June 12, 2001, to January 29, 2016.
+The current logo is loosely based on this design.

-On June 12, 2001, TNT underwent an extensive rebrand, with the introduction of a new logo designed by Trollbäck + Company as well as a new slogan, "We Know Drama," a repositioning of TNT that Bradley Siegel, then-president of Turner Entertainment Networks, explained had emerged through extensive focus group research with frequent TNT viewers.
+On June 12, 2001, TNT underwent an extensive rebrand, with the introduction of a new logo designed by Trollbäck + Company as well as a new slogan, "We Know Drama", a repositioning of TNT that Bradley Siegel, then-president of Turner Entertainment Networks, explained had emerged through extensive focus group research with frequent TNT viewers.
 The slogan emphasized the channel's new focus on dramatic programming, including sports and off-network syndicated dramas such as Law & Order, NYPD Blue, ER and Judging Amy.

 On January 1, 2003, TNT launched a substitute feed called TNT Plus, although it does not appear this was ever reflected in the channel's on-air identity.
 The apparent sole purpose of its establishment was to force renegotiations with subscription providers to increase carriage fees—with some multiple system operators suggesting that Turner was seeking a 10% increase in subscriber fees for the channel—to help pay for TNT's new NBA and NASCAR contracts well before the channel's distribution agreements with providers were scheduled to come up for renewal.
 In theory, TNT Plus was to have been the sole carrier of Turner's NBA and NASCAR coverage from that point forward, while any providers still carrying the original TNT would have seen replacement programming instead.
 Although it appears that Comcast did not immediately sign on to carry TNT Plus, there is no evidence that Turner had actually pulled its sports programming from the "original" TNT.

 On December 7, 2008, TNT unveiled an update to its logo, displaying it mainly in a silver or sometimes gold beveling.
 The "We know drama" tagline remained, but the channel added more of a focus on its original series and announced plans to carry three nights of original programming a week during primetime, starting in 2009.
-In 2012, TNT rebranded itself with a new slogan: "Drama, Period." (visually displayed as "Drama.," with the TNT logo serving as the period symbol), with the logo being recolored to match the themes of its shows.
+In 2012, TNT rebranded itself with a new slogan: "Drama, Period." (visually displayed as "Drama.", with the TNT logo serving as the period symbol), and different logo colors keyed to the theme of the show being presented.

-On May 14, 2014, TNT altered its on-air branding to "TNT Drama" and introduced a new slogan, "Boom."
-The branding campaign reflects the channel's refocusing towards action-adventure, sci-fi, fantasy, mystery, suspense series alongside its slate of crime dramas.
+On May 14, 2014, TNT introduced a new slogan, "TNT Drama.
+Boom.", part of a branding campaign reflecting the channel adding more action-adventure, sci-fi, fantasy, mystery, suspense series to its slate of crime dramas.
 TNT purchased subscription-television rights in September for the next five Marvel Studios films starting with Avengers: Age of Ultron.
 In 2016, TNT changed its logo after 15 years.